-The Board shall decide if the Trust will insure through the various schemes administered through the NHS Litigation Authority (NHSLA) or self-insure for some or all of these risks.
-If the Board decides not to use the NHSLA schemes for any of the risk areas (clinical, property and employers/third party liability) covered by the scheme this decision shall be reviewed annually.
+The Board shall decide if the Trust will insure through the various schemes administered through NHS Resolution (NHSR) or self-insure for some or all of these risks.
+If the Board decides not to use the NHSR schemes for any of the risk areas (clinical, property and employers/third party liability) covered by the scheme this decision shall be reviewed annually.